Jacques44/node-red-contrib-bigfixed/README.md

 This node has 3 properties:

 * A **data format**, required, used to parse incoming data.
-The format is an array of json document as for example:
+The format is an array of json document
 * A **Trim each value** flag used to trim spaces from each element of each line
 * A **Silently ignore non matching** flag which allows non matching data without throwning errors